myng15/arxiv-llm-rag-research-assistant/README.md

 >
 > - Retrieve top-*k* relevant arXiv papers for a general query and use their abstracts (and not prior knowledge) as context for generating answers - "Retrieved Context Papers" are shown with links to read in full
 >
-> - Act as a recommender engine that searches for relevant papers to a given research topic
+> - Act as a recommender engine that searches for relevant papers for a given research topic
 >
-> - Assist in literature reviews in further ways such as fact-checking, summarization, and information extraction from scientific papers
+> - Assist in literature reviews in further ways such as code implementation, fact-checking, summarization, and information extraction from scientific papers

 <div align="center">